TancyKao/AmazonReviewProj/README.md

 ## How helpful is my review?
 Predicting review usefulness using machine learning
 ## Problem
-It has been showed that over last past 10 years, global retail e-commerce has been explosive growth.
-Without experience of product commonalities, customers will heavily rely on other reviewers for the decision making for the online shopping.
-However, with amount of information from reviewers, it is important for a website to identify the useful, valid, and reliable reviews to save help customers.
-Useful reviews also can in turn to help business to improve their products and understand customers' need.
+Over the past 10 years, global retail e-commerce has been experiencing an explosive growth.
+In the world of online market place where touching, smelling or otherwise experiencing products is not feasible, customers heavily rely on other reviewers to make up their minds for a buying decision.
+However, provided the large volume of reviews, it is important for a website to identify useful, relevant and reliable reviews to help customers save time and make a better choice.
+Also, useful reviews can help business to increase sales, and improve the product by understanding customers' needs and pain-points.
 ## Goal
-The goal of this project is to mine 9,000,000 book reviews from Amazon.com to understand the features of reviews for helpfulness and develop preliminary classification models to predict helpfulness of a review foods
+The goal of this project is to mine nine million book reviews from Amazon.com to understand what makes a review helpful to the customer.
+To this end, a number of models are recruited to test their predictive powers for helpfullness classification of features using the bag of words approach to constructing model features.
+While our model is built to work with any kind of product, the review dataset provided by Amazon only includes book reviews.
 ## Data source
 http://jmcauley.ucsd.edu/data/amazon/